Leave a lasting legacy of music!

 Create a charitable remainder trust: Your irrevocable trust will make payments to you or other beneficiaries for your lifetime or a specified term, after which the Eugene Symphony receives the remainder.

-Outright gift to the annual fund or endowment
+Outright gift to the Symphony’s annual fund or the Foundation

 - Any planned or outright gift may be made in honor or memory of a loved one.